ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **5.** Now that we have an installed smart contract, we need to instantiate it.
 You can do that by, you might have guessed, clicking on the `+Instantiate` button.
-Then it will ask you `Choose a Smart Contract and Version to instanitate` and you can select `Kale@0.0.1`.
+Then it will ask you `Choose a Smart Contract and Version to instantiate` and you can select `Kale@0.0.1`.
 It will pop up another prompt asking you which function you want to call.
 You can just hit the `Enter` key and bypass this prompt.
 Then it will ask if you want to
 `Provide a Private Data collection configuration file` and you can select `No`.
-Then it will instaniate our `Kale` smart contract to our channel, called `mychannel`.
+Then it will instantiate our `Kale` smart contract to our channel, called `mychannel`.

 Section 5: Submit Transactions